Before buying or selling a stock, you will first need to evaluate the current trend.

 In these terms, most trades will be similar to a bet on the continuation of a prevailing trend.

-There is no perfect method, nor can any way ever define the maximum and minimum of a market.
+There is no perfect method, nor can any way ever define the maximum and minimum.

 Methods for defining trends

 Dow noted that to be valid, a bullish trend had to have a higher high and a higher minimum, just as a bearish trend had to have a lower high and a lower low.

 In an upward trend, the volume increased in the price increase phases and decreased during the correction.